Don Hồ: Other ventures

 As Don left Thúy Nga after his contract expires, he would sign with Asia Productions, which he had relations with in the 1990s.
 He first appear with the production in their first video, taking place in Las Vegas.
 The song that Don Hồ would be best known for, is "Trai Tim Mua Dong" which appeared in Asia's Christmas Special in 1995.
 During this time, Don would not appear on Asia's stage as his Thúy Nga contract and other obligations prevented him from appearing, so he would appear in music videos made for the program.
 In 2005, Don's contract with Thúy Nga had ended, so Don went on to appear in numerous Asia videos.
 Asia's fans had lauded the return of Don Hồ as he brought creativity to his appearances and in these performances, Don would perform by himself and in duets with Lam Thuy Van, Lam Nhat Tien, and Dieu Huong, who writes many of the songs Don has performed.
 During this time, he appeared in many other videos including Tinh Music and Van Son Entertainment.
 Many of them included Don Hồ's graphics and artwork, which has amazed fans everywhere.
 Don has ended pursuing other ventures, as he returned to Thúy Nga, where he is more globally recognized.

 Personal life

-Don Hồ loves to eat chicken noodle soup and Bún thang, a Northern Vietnamese dish.
-Don also enjoys traveling.
 He attended Chu Van An School in Saigon, Katella High School, Los Amigos High School and later Orange Coast College, Golden West College, and Cal State Fullerton.
 Don Hồ currently lives in Santa Monica, California.